-You may have given up on Microsoft web browsers in the days of Internet Explorer, the clunker that drove many people to alternatives like Google Chrome and Mozilla Firefox.
-But those days are over.
-Microsoft Edge is a browser fit for the modern age, and it has the features to prove it.
+You may have given up on Microsoft web browsers after experiencing Internet Explorer, the clunker that drove many people to alternatives like Google Chrome and Mozilla Firefox.
+But hear us out: Microsoft Edge is a browser fit for the modern age and it has the features to prove it.

 1. Competitive speed